 The India-United States relations, especially when it comes to the defence aspect, has grown exponentially since 2008.
 At least by 2019, about $15 billion worth of weapons has been purchased by India.
 Historically, India also purchased its weapons and the subsequent comments from Russia since the days of the Cold War.
 Keeping this in mind United States lawmakers had specifically told the senate that the sanctions should not affect major defence partners such as India

-A waiver of such CAATSA for India has been under consideration since the law had come into force but little headway has been made in that regard.
+A waiver of such CAATSA for India had been under consideration since the law had come into force but little headway has been made in that regard.
 In fact, India was threatened with sanctions when it decided to buy the S-400 missile launchers from Russia and buy crude oil from Iran.
-What is also worrying for India is the example of Turkey who, despite being a key NATO ally, was expelled from the US F-35 fighter jet programme when it purchased S-400 missile systems from Russia.
+What was worrisome for India was the example of Turkey who, despite being a key NATO ally, was expelled from the US F-35 fighter jet programme when it purchased S-400 missile systems from Russia.

 Yet India went ahead with the S-400 deal in 2018 with no negative reaction from the United States government.
 The delivery of the S-400s is expected to finish by 2025.
 Lately, the United States Government has stated that although a waiver is not possible at this time, a blanket application of sanctions against India for its defence contracts with Russia is also not being considered.